 This region is mainly known for skiing and many other kinds of winter sport.
 However there is a lot to see and do here during the summertime as well.
 I visited this town with my boyfriend a couple weeks ago and we enjoyed the highlights of this lovely place together.
 As we go I will be telling you more about our experience.

-The so-called Waterfall Trail is a wonderful circular hiking or walking tour.
-Therefore it really pays off to take your camera with you.
+The Waterfall Trail is a wonderful circular hiking or walking tour.
+Therefore, it really pays off to take your camera with you.
 The numerous waterfalls are simply stunning.
 We would have loved to jump into the fresh water as we explored the trail.
 But unfortunately, it was not possible since there was no safe way to get in and out.
-Anyhow there are plenty of ways to cool off in Bad Gastein.
+Anyhow, there are plenty of ways to cool off in Bad Gastein.
 For example the Bad Gasteiner swimming lake (Badesee).

 Flying Fox aka Flying Waters over the Waterfall in Bad Gastein

 If you look closely you can spot a cable that goes across the waterfall.
 And that was exactly what we were after.
 You can combine both the waterfall trail tour and a ride over the waterfall.
 This is also a very convenient option to walking.

 If the weather would have been nicer, we'd have surely walked up the Stubnerkogel ourselves.
 Unfortunately, the weather was not on our side and we ended up taking the Stubnerkogel cable car to the top station.
 From there we walked to the world's highest suspension bridge.
 The bridge is quite short and it's not very far from the ground.
 However, despite the bad weather we were able to enjoy the incredible view from the bridge.
 AND the visit is free!

 A little extra information: If you fear heights, I wouldn't recommend you to walk over the bridge.
 It isn't that high, but one can see down to the ground through the bridge's floor.